pongasoft/gradle-plugins/README.txt

 - package: Create the package
 - package-install: Install the package (locally)
-- package-clean-install: Cleans the (previously) installed package
+- package-clean-install: Cleans the (previously) installed package and a 'lib' configuration on which you add your dependencies.

 By convention (configurable), the result of the 'package' task is a tgz which contains a directory structure like this: